luuranko/personal-chinese-dictionary/README.md

 ## Future features

-- User can add words
-  - hanzi, pinyin(s), finnish translation, english translation, explanation, tag(s)
+- Notification disappears after a time and/or can be dismissed by clicking
 - User can modify words in the database
 - More functionality to searching
   - Smarter filtering by pinyin: search "xingqi1" should return "xing1 qi1", etc.